divergenny/demoRest/README.md

 * **PUT** is for updating resource
 * **DELETE** is for deleting resource

-For database I user MySql.
+For database I use MySql.